 Collision coverage pays for repairs if you or another driver is at fault in an accident.
 It applies to collisions with another vehicle, a stationary object, or a rolling vehicle.
 Collision coverage does not typically pay for damage to your car that is caused by animal collisions or weather.
 But collision insurance does pay for repairs to your car if you or a pedestrian gets into an accident.

 Some people decide to cancel collision coverage when their car reaches a certain age.
 The average price of collision coverage for a thirty-year-old man in New York is $363 a year.
-If you are in a situation where you can’t afford to pay the monthly premium, you may want to consider cancelling collision coverage and opt for a liability-only policy.
+If you are in a situation where you can’t afford to pay the monthly premium, you may want to consider canceling collision coverage and opt for a liability-only policy.
 You may not need this option if you have a newer or more expensive car.

 Comprehensive coverage

 Comprehensive coverage is a type of car insurance that pays for damages caused by events other than collisions.
 Lenders and leasing companies often require this coverage.
-Rental reimbursement pays for the cost of a rental car if you are unable to use your own vehicle.
+Rental reimbursement pays for the cost of a rental car if you are unable to use your vehicle.
 Rental reimbursement is optional.
 The cost of car insurance depends on the level of coverage you purchase and your driving history.
 Compare policies and discounts with an agent or broker to find the best fit.

 Personal injury protection